natalialungu-lab/exposed_rebar_inspection/docs/class_definition.md

 Label partially visible reinforcement only when it is clearly identifiable as rebar.

-## Box rule
+## Mask rule
-Draw one tight bounding box around each separate continuous visible rebar segment.
-Include only visible steel and exclude surrounding concrete, voids, rust stains, and shadows.
-If parallel bars are clearly separate, draw one box for each bar.
+Annotate the visible pixels of each exposed reinforcement region.
+Exclude surrounding concrete, voids, rust stains, and shadows.
+Do not label cracks unless visible reinforcement steel is clearly present.

 ## Minimum size
 20 x 20 pixels in the original image.
 Do not label smaller or unclear objects.